The Elderly Novice Organist

 Accessory Stop |

-A control found with the Stop Controls that does not control one or more ranks of pipes (mainly Couplers, Tremulants, and Toy Stops). |
+A control found with the Stop Controls that is not a speaking stop.
+Types of accessory stop are Coupler, Tremulant, and Toy Stop. |

 Borrowing |